giild/menuexample/README.md

-# ReactJS Menu Example Project
+# ReactJS Menu Project

+This repo shows how to build a simple menu in ReactJS using router and components.
+Router is using to control which page is shown.
+Each page is a basic React component.

 ## About the project